team-management/main-app/README.md

-# NGINX Dockerization
+# Application

-This is a Docker container with NGINX Web Server installed
+This application is made based in Docker Containers

 ## Installation

 ```bash